khulnasoft-lab/design.khulnasoft.com/contents/usability/ai-human-interaction.md

 name: AI-human interaction
 ---

 As Artificial Intelligence (AI) continues to advance, it brings both exciting opportunities and new challenges for product design.
 Although designing for AI still requires adhering to human-centered design principles, additional considerations such as ethics, privacy, trust, and transparency must be taken into account.

+This page is divided into two main sections: [Guidelines](#guidelines) and [Framework](#framework).

+## Guidelines

 The guidelines for AI-human interaction are crucial in ensuring that AI systems prioritize the user's needs, behave ethically, and safeguard the user's privacy, while also building trust in the technology.

-## Guidelines

 **Start with the user, not the technology.** AI technology should be leveraged to enhance the user experience, rather than be the primary focus.
 Design with a deep understanding of the user's needs, goals, and pain points.
 If you aren't aligned with a user's need, you are building a system that does not solve a problem.
 Instead of asking "Can we use AI to _____?", ask yourself "How might we help users _____?".